Wraps don't adhere well

 Reynolds Wrap Recycled Aluminum Foil: For a food storage option that works well and is still eco-friendly, Reynolds Wrap 100% Recycled Aluminum Foil provides the best of both worlds.
 It works just like traditional tin foil, but the foil, packaging, and cardboard core are all made from recycled materials.
-Plus, aluminum is infinitely recyclable, meaning it can be reused again and again as long as you toss it into the proper recycling stream.
+Plus, clean aluminum is infinitely recyclable, meaning it can be reused again and again as long as you toss it into the proper recycling stream.

 Saran Cling Plus Plastic Wrap: While not nearly as eco-friendly, Saran Cling Plus Plastic Wrap is a great option when you need a tight seal for your food.
-We typically keep some on-hand for items that need an airtight seal, such as avocado or dishes that are likely to spill.
+I typically keep some on-hand for items that need an airtight seal, such as avocado or dishes that are likely to spill.
 It’s not reusable or recyclable via your curbside bin, but you can drop it off at plastic bag disposal locations for recycling.

 More stylish than functional.

-We wanted so badly to like Bee’s Wrap, as it’s cute and eco-friendly, but ultimately, it just doesn’t perform as well as the tin foil or plastic wrap that it was intended to replace.
+I wanted so badly to like Bee’s Wrap, as it’s cute and eco-friendly, but ultimately, it just doesn’t perform as well as the tin foil or plastic wrap that it was intended to replace.

 - Product Name Assorted 3 Pack